hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 ---

 ## Should I use a sheet on my sleeping pad?
-If you prefer to have your sleeping pad like your bed at home then you could cover your sleeping pad with a [sheet][30].
+If you prefer to have your sleeping pad like your bed at home then you could cover your sleeping pad with a <a href="http://amzn.to/2dIDYgh" target="_blank" rel="nofollow">Therm-a-Rest Universal Sheet</a>.

 ---

 ## Are self inflating sleeping pads better than air or foam pads?
-[Self-inflating sleeping pads][31] have a special foam which do not require you to inflate the pad yourself.
+Self-inflating sleeping pads like the <a href="http://amzn.to/2eQVykm" rel="nofollow" target="_blank">Therm-a-Rest Evolite</a> have a special foam which do not require you to inflate the pad yourself.
 One disadvantage of a self-inflating sleeping pad is the additional weight which comes with such a foam.

 ---

 ## Which sleeping pad should I buy if I am a side sleeper?
-If you are a side sleeper then you should look out for a wider sleeping pad like the [Therm-A-Rest NeoAir XTherm][32].
+If you are a side sleeper then you should look out for a wider sleeping pad like the <a href="http://amzn.to/2ePxCMY" rel="nofollow">Therm-A-Rest NeoAir XTherm</a>.

 ---